 As for the decorative elements, CG artists often use mythological animals such as satyrs, sphinxes and griffins for sculptures and paintings.
 Also, they tend to play with geometric ornaments and add ribbons and garlands with the traditional Greek pattern to decorate Georgian interiors.

 While the Georgian decorative tradition has been anchored in the UK, American first own style, called Federal, started to bloom in the USA.
 As a new nation, Americans needed to establish their cultural identity in architecture, interiors, and art.
-Therefore, they transformed some of the inherited British influences by getting rid of the traditional elegance and sophistication of royalism and adding their own symbols and aesthetics.
+Therefore, they transformed some of the inherited British influences, but instead of the traditional elegance and sophistication of royalism, went for their own symbols and aesthetics.

 For example, this traditional interior design had lots of patriotic American elements, such as portraits and busts of Founding Fathers and other political leaders and, of course, American Bald Eagle.
 You can see it in mirror frames, sculptures, paintings, decor, and so on.

 Another important Federal feature is the Oval shape.
 It repeats in columns, hardware, picture frames, and architectural design.
 Oval shape shows in bow windows, chapiters, and even in one of the most iconic buildings — the Oval Office in the White House.

 Creating lifestyle pictures in this particular interior style, one needs to know that Federal design has significantly less decorative embellishments than its ancestor, the Georgian style.
 Federal is more restrained and bold which, of course, is in line with the philosophy of the young country.
 The furniture here is not luxurious but practical, the interiors are energized and discreetly elegant.

 To create Federal lifestyles, CG artists use a lot of wood with warm undertones for walls and furniture, polished hard floors, stone, brass, silver.
 And as for colors, they can often opt for a patriotic palette of red, white and blue to brighten up neutral formal interiors.